Oily dandruff: yellow flakes on your scalp

 If you see flakes in your hair you might immediately think it’s dandruff.
 But the color of the flakes can tell you a lot about the health of your scalp.
 So, what does it mean if you notice yellow flakes?

-Flakes are produced when your scalp is irritated.
-It starts to shed skin more rapidly than usual in an attempt to get rid of skin irritation.
+Flakes are produced when your scalp is disturbed.
+It starts to shed skin more rapidly than usual in an attempt to get rid of the disturbance.
 This results in skin cells coming off in clumps – or what you might call flakes.

 WHAT KIND OF FLAKES ARE THEY?